hackclub/hackclub/workshops/drum_pad/README.md

 ![Preview of HTML with layout CSS applied, the pads are in a grid but all gray](https://cloud-edj42rbl8.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_43_18.png)

-We will write code to add hovering effects, inactive or active states, to make it stand out and make the experience better.

 We will go where we wrote styling for our `.box` class, and we will add styling that will give our pads a rounded border with a pinkish color.

 ```css